 If you are diagnosed with gestational diabetes:

-- Your doctor will recommend a healthy, carbohydrate‐controlled diet and exercise.
-In many cases, these steps will be enough to manage your blood glucose levels for the rest of your pregnancy.
+- Your doctor may recommend a healthy, carbohydrate‐controlled diet and exercise.
+In many cases, these steps will be enough to manage your blood sugar levels for the rest of your pregnancy.

-- You may need to check your blood glucose daily at home, using a blood glucose meter.
+- You may need to check your blood sugar at home, using a blood glucose meter.
 Ask your doctor or diabetes educator to recommend a blood glucose meter that is right for you.
-Testing and tracking your blood glucose will help you and your healthcare professionals manage your gestational diabetes.
+Testing and tracking your blood sugar will help you and your healthcare professionals manage your gestational diabetes.

-- It is common to have to check your blood glucose four or more times a day, usually fasting and then 1 to 2 hours after meals.
-Your doctor or health care professional will tell you how often to test and your blood glucose target range.
-Don’t forget to keep a record of your blood glucose tests, including when you test, what your result is, and whether it was before or after eating, including how long after eating.
+- It is common to have to check your blood sugar four or more times daily during pregnancy, usually fasting and then 1 to 2 hours after meals.
+Your doctor or healthcare professional will tell you your blood sugar target ranges and how often to check.
+Don’t forget to keep a record of your blood sugar readings, including when you checked, your reading, and whether it was before or after eating, including how long after eating.

-- Gentle exercise during pregnancy will help your body use its own insulin better and help control your blood glucose levels.
-Types of exercises pregnant women can safely enjoy, include brisk walking and swimming.
-Talk to your health care professionals and get guidance for safe exercise with pregnancy.
+- Gentle exercise during pregnancy will help your body use its own insulin better and help control your blood sugar levels.
+Types of exercises pregnant women can safely enjoy include brisk walking and swimming.
+Talk to your healthcare professionals and get guidance for safe exercise with pregnancy.

 At your obstetrician visits, your blood pressure and urine may be checked.
-You will also discuss your blood glucose test results with your doctor, as well as what you have been eating, how much you have been exercising, and how much weight you have gained.
+Your doctor may discuss your blood sugar readings, as well as what you have been eating, how much you have been exercising, and how much weight you have gained.
 Your growing baby will also be monitored closely.
-All of this will help determine if the treatment plan for gestational diabetes is working and when changes may be needed.
+All of this will help determine if your treatment plan for gestational diabetes is working and when changes may be needed.

-If changing your eating plan and adding exercise do not keep your blood glucose levels in check, your doctor may recommend diabetes medicines: pills or insulin, for the rest of your pregnancy.
+If changing your eating plan and adding exercise do not keep your blood sugar levels in your target ranges, your doctor may prescribe diabetes medicines (pills or insulin) for the rest of your pregnancy.

 Taking medications (tablets/pills, insulin)

-If your doctor prescribes insulin for your gestational diabetes, it means taking it by injection or other device such as an insulin pump.
+If your doctor prescribes insulin, it means you will take it by injection or by using a device, such as an insulin pump.
 A family member can learn how to do this with you and help you take your insulin as prescribed.
-The good news is that today, the small, thin needles made for taking insulin help make the injections virtually painless.
-Your doctor will tell you when to take your insulin, how much to take each time and may make changes to the dose during the remaining course of your pregnancy.
+Your healthcare team and doctor will work with you to develop your treatment plan, including when and how much insulin to take.
+This plan will be updated as needed over the remaining course of your pregnancy.